Essential Personal Life Skills Should Be a Routine Part of K-12 Education

 Surveys from businesses regarding the top skills they look for in their new hires and expect to see from their current employees include some or all of the essential personal life skills listed here:

-Academic skills are important, of course, but in many cases they are not as highly sought after by employers as essential personal life skills.
-These skills are also teachable, and the earlier and more often they are taught, the better the students’ lives will become.
+Academic skills are important, but in many cases they are not as highly sought after by employers as essential personal life skills.
+These skills are also teachable; the earlier and more often they are taught, the better the students’ lives will be.

 These skills fall into the following four categories: